 The Las Vegas buffet phenomenon is well-known to most travelers, and there are many places at which you can get the latest reviews arranged by price, convenience or health department report.

-It is not my intention to recommend any buffet, but I do recommend asking the host or hostess at any such establishment if there are discounts for senior diners.
+Whichever buffet you choose, it is highly recommended to ask the host or hostess at any such establishment if there are discounts for senior diners.